-Throwing some clarity on this, casual sexism, pornography, swapping of nudes without a consensus, sexual remarks, rape fancies, sexual harassment, slut shamming, and morphing images were some of the illegal doings that were carried out in this so called “small” chat room.
+Throwing some clarity on this, casual sexism, pornography, swapping of nudes without a consensus, sexual remarks, rape fancies, sexual harassment, slut shamming, and morphing images were some of the illegal doings that were carried out in this so-called “small” chat room.
 This diabolical incident went viral after a south Delhi girl busted the Bois Locker Room by sharing the screenshots of the group chat on Instagram and Twitter.
-After investigation the admin of the group, a boy of 18 years old, was arrested by the cyber cell of the Delhi Police.
+After investigation, the admin of the group, a boy of 18 years old, was arrested by the cyber cell of the Delhi Police.

-Even after the #MeToo movement why haven’t we progressed as a society?
-The reasons pertaining to the unchanging attitude and the prevalence of “gender vengeance” is due to lack of proper sex education in schools, everyday machismo, prejudiced notion, indulging oneself in whataboutism, oblivious parenting, etc. Citing more of such incidents which were widely ridiculed- in 2019 a Mumbai school suspended 8 boys who indulged themselves in slut shaming and using abhor terms like rape and trash via whatsapp for their female classmates.
+Even after the #MeToo movement, why haven’t we progressed as a society?
+The reasons pertaining to the unchanging attitude and the prevalence of “gender vengeance” is due to lack of proper sex education in schools, everyday machismo, prejudiced notion, indulging oneself in whataboutism, oblivious parenting, etc. Citing more of such incidents, which were widely ridiculed- in 2019, a Mumbai school suspended 8 boys who indulged themselves in slut shaming and using abhor terms like rape and trash via WhatsApp for their female classmates.

-Another occurrence that occurred simultaneously with the “Bois Locker room” was the leaking of an apparent sexual assault conversation on snapchat concerning the rape of a girl, wherein later it was revealed that a girl emulated herself as a boy and planned for her own rape.
-The netizens deceitfully clubbed these two incidents together and claimed “Bois Locker Room” to be a bogus construct.
+Another occurrence that occurred simultaneously with the “Bois Locker room” was the leaking of an apparent sexual assault conversation on Snapchat concerning the rape of a girl, wherein later it was revealed that a girl emulated herself as a boy and planned for her own rape.
+The netizens deceitfully clubbed these two incidents together and claimed: the “Bois Locker Room” to be a bogus construct.